magnetikonline/sass-boilerplate/README.md

 - Element hide/off canvas
 - Text overflow with ellipsis helper
 - Responsive image helper (images to their max width or container, preserving aspect ratio/height)
+- Removal of the tap highlight color from Webkit based browsers on touch enabled devices, proves to be rather annoying at times - iOS/Mobile Safari in particular.

 Designed for use with all modern browsers and IE8+.
 The default `background`, `color` and `font-family` can be overridden: